 - Stop putting your stuff in stuff sacks!
 Every stuff sack weighs ounces.
 I occasionally skip the stuff sack even for my sleeping bag.

 As you seek (en)lightenment, I want to wrap up with a cautionary case study on choosing the right gear rather than the absolute lightest.
 Years ago, Mountain Hardwear produced an incredible line of products designed and developed with Ueli Steck.
 That product line is a true honor and credit to the climbing community’s memory of Ueli.
 Each piece – from parkas to mittens to tents – was stunningly lightweight and perfect for the record-breaking climbing Ueli undertook.
 However, that gear was not built to offer the same function to those climbing at a more average pace in the mountains.
 A good example is the Nilas Parka.
 For an elite-level alpinist, the Nilas was suitable for truly high-altitude use when climbing at remarkable speeds.
 For an average climber, the insulation in the Nilas doesn’t quite cut it.
 Think about what a runner needs to wear to stay comfortable on a December day in Chicago, versus what someone casually walking the frozen lakeshore might need to wear – the same principle applies.
-In summary: when you’re trying to trim your pack weight, beware marketing campaigns, and always seek expert advice.
+In summary: when you’re trying to trim your pack weight, beware of marketing campaigns, and always seek expert advice.

 Don’t forget that we live & breathe gear for the mountains.
 Send us an email if you’re looking to talk through your kit or make sure that the fancy new parka you’re eyeballing will give you the warmth you need for your next trip.